pombredanne/gem-stats/README.md

 View gemcutter stastics for any given gem.

-There's more planned, but I've got to wait for the Gemcutter API to come along.
-I hope to be able to show all versions and dependencies when available.

 ## Installation

 If you already have gemcutter as a source, it's as easy as: